Witiko/doctoral-thesis/defense.md

 Math information can take many forms.
-Traditionally, it has been journal articles that are stored in conventional *digital libraries* such as Ar$\chi$iv, the European Digital Mathematical Library, or the ACM Digital Library. ↷
+Traditionally, it has been journal articles that are stored in conventional *digital libraries* such as ArXiv, the European Digital Mathematical Library, or the ACM Digital Library. ↷

 More recently, it has also been *community question answering forums*, such as